This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.

 You can configure the variables supported by StackGres.

 The connection pooler (currently PgBouncer) is an important part of a Postgres cluster, as it provides connection scaling capabilities.
-We’ll cover all more details about this in the Customizing Pooling configuration section.
+We’ll cover all the details about this in the Customizing Pooling configuration section.

 cat << EOF | kubectl apply -f -